cynthia2006/rvsp/README.md

 # rvsp
-rvsp is an audio spectrum visualizer made in Rust, drawing inspiration from [techniques used in WebAudio API][1].
-It is GPU accelerated through OpenGL, supporting Linux and RPIs.
+rvsp is a lightweight audio spectrum visualizer made in Rust, drawing inspiration from [techniques used in WebAudio API][1].
+It is GPU accelerated through OpenGL, supporting Linux and Raspberry PIs.

 > This uses PipeWire and Wayland/EGL (via **winit**/**glutin**), which is not available anywhere except Linux.
 Since my primary workstation is Linux, I have no plans to port it to Windows or Mac.